pwrlabs/pwrlabs-docs/docs/developers/sdks/wallets-in-pwr-chain.md

 When creating and managing wallets, security is of utmost importance.
 Here are a few best practices to keep in mind:

-- **Secure Private Key Storage**: Never store private keys in plain text or share them with anyone.
-Use secure storage mechanisms like encrypted databases or key management systems to protect private keys.
+- **Secure Seed Phrase Storage**: Never store seed phrases in plain text or share them with anyone.
+Use secure storage mechanisms like encrypted databases or key management systems to protect seed phrases.
 - **User Authentication**: Implement proper user authentication mechanisms to ensure that only authorized users can access their wallets.
 - **Backup and Recovery**: Provide mechanisms for users to backup their wallets and recover them in case of loss or device failure.
-This can include features like mnemonic phrases or private key exporting.
+This can include features like mnemonic phrases or seed phrase exporting.
 - **Secure Communication**: Ensure that all communication between your application and the PWR Chain is encrypted and secure to prevent unauthorized access or tampering.

 By following these security best practices and leveraging the PWR SDK's wallet functionality, you can build secure and user-friendly wallet management within your software application.